webaware/flexible-map/readme.txt

 Released 2019-05-04

 * fixed: KML map with center but no zoom breaks the map
-* fixed: recognize center coodinates with whitespace before and after the separating comma
+* fixed: recognize center coordinates with whitespace before and after the separating comma